OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:1

-Therefore if there is any encouragement in Christ, if any consolation of love, if any fellowship of the Spirit, if any affection and compassion,
+Therefore if there is any encouragement from being united with Christ, if any comfort from his love, if any fellowship in the Spirit, if any affection and compassion,

 ## Philippians 2:2

-Make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
+make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.

 ## Philippians 2:3

-Do nothing from selfishness or empty conceit, but with humility consider one another as more important than yourselves;
+Do nothing out of selfish ambition or empty conceit.
+Instead, in humility value others as more important than yourselves;

 ## Philippians 2:4

-Do not merely look out for your own personal interests, but also for the interests of others.
+do not merely look out for your own interests, but also for the interests of others.

 ## Philippians 2:5

-Have this attitude in yourselves which was also in Christ Jesus,
+Have the same mindset among yourselves as was in Christ Jesus:

 ## Philippians 2:6

-> Who, as He already existed in the form of God,
+> Who, existing in the form of God,
-> did not consider equality with God something to be grasped,
+> did not consider equality with God something to be grasped for his own advantage;

 ## Philippians 2:7

-> But emptied Himself
+> but emptied himself
-> by taking the form of a bond-servant
+> by taking the form of a servant,
-> and being born in the likeness of men.
+> being made in human likeness.

 ## Philippians 2:8

 > And being found in appearance as a man,
-> He humbled Himself by becoming obedient to the point of death:
+> he humbled himself by becoming obedient to the point of death,
-> Even death on a cross!
+> even death on a cross.

 ## Philippians 2:9

-> For this reason also God highly exalted Him,
+> Therefore God highly exalted him,
-> and bestowed on Him the name which is above every name,
+> and bestowed on him the name that is above every name,

 ## Philippians 2:10

-> So that at the name of Jesus every knee will bow,
+> so that at the name of Jesus every knee should bow,
-> of those who are in heaven and on earth and under the earth,
+> in heaven and on earth and under the earth,

 ## Philippians 2:11

-> And that every tongue will confess that Jesus Christ is Lord,
+> and every tongue should confess that Jesus Christ is Lord,
 > to the glory of God the Father.

 ## Philippians 2:12

-So then, my beloved, just as you have always obeyed, not only in my presence, but now much more in my absence, work out your own salvation with fear and trembling;
+So then, my beloved, just as you have always obeyed, not only in my presence but now much more in my absence, continue to work out your own salvation with fear and trembling;

 ## Philippians 2:13

-For it is God who is at work in you, both to desire and to work for His good pleasure.
+for it is God who is at work in you, both to will and to act in order to fulfil his good purpose.

 ## Philippians 2:14

-Do all things without complaining or arguments;
+Do everything without complaining or arguing,

 ## Philippians 2:15

-So that you will prove yourselves to be blameless and innocent, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world,
+so that you may become blameless and pure, children of God without fault in a warped and crooked generation.
+Then you will shine among them like stars in the sky,

 ## Philippians 2:16

-Holding firmly the word of life, so that on the day of Christ I can take pride because I did not run in vain nor labour in vain.
+as you hold firmly to the word of life.
+And then I will be able to boast on the day of Christ that I did not run or labour in vain.

 ## Philippians 2:17

-But even if I am being poured out as a drink offering upon the sacrifice and service of your faith, I rejoice and share my joy with you all.
+But even if I am being poured out as a drink offering on the sacrifice and service of your faith, I am glad and rejoice with all of you.

 ## Philippians 2:18

-You too, I urge you, rejoice in the same way and share your joy with me.
+In the same way, you too should be glad and rejoice with me.

 ## Philippians 2:19

-But I hope, in the Lord Jesus, to send Timothy to you shortly, so that I also may be encouraged when I learn of your condition.
+But I hope in the Lord Jesus to send Timothy to you soon, so that I also may be encouraged when I learn of your condition.

 ## Philippians 2:20

-For I have no one else of kindred spirit who will genuinely be concerned for your welfare.
+For I have no one else of kindred spirit who will genuinely care for your welfare.

 ## Philippians 2:21